Faculty and Staff Updates

 Rafe Jones joined the Carleton faculty in the fall of 2012, and nearly simultaneously welcomed a daughter into the world.
 He comes to Carleton after spending four years teaching at the College of the Holy Cross in Worcester, MA, and before that three years as a post-doc at the University of Wisconsin-Madison.
 When not teaching or trying vainly to catch up on sleep, he likes to think about the intersection of number theory and dynamical systems.
 Recent projects include computing Galois groups of iterated maps in a number of different settings, and using iteration to produce polynomials that are irreducible but become reducible modulo every prime.
 His equally sleep-deprived wife, Michelle, is a Spanish professor.

-Steve Kennedy is currently chair of the department and will be on leave, in Argentina, winter and spring terms 2010.
+Steve Kennedy is currently Professor of Mathematics.
 He hopes to complete his book on the life, work and impact of the American mathematician R.L.
 Moore, in particular his effect on mathematics education, during that sabbatical.
 He remains interested in dynamical systems, geometry and the history of mathematics.
 Most of his recent comps research projects have been concerned with problems in geometry and the use of computer software to frame and solve new kinds of problems.
 This term he is reading Euler's amazing Introduction to the Analysis of the Infinite with a senior math major.
 His children, Sam and Maggie, are in eleventh and eighth grades, respectively, and looking forward to college and high school.

 Gail Nelson has been a part of the Mathematics Department since 1988.
 Since joining the department she has taught a wide range of courses, including Topology, Abstract Algebra, Partial Differential Equations, and Set Theory, although her first love continues to be Real Analysis.
 On her last sabbatical she turned her notes from our Real Analysis 2 course into a draft of a textbook and is planning to complete that project on her next leave.
 She is the co-author of a book, "Recurrence and Topology" (with John Alongi).
 Outside of her mathematical life, Gail continues to spend a lot of time playing her violin.
 For several years she has spent a week each summer at the Adult Chamber Music Camp at Interlochen, MI.
 And for those who know Gail, she is still hoping to learn everything about the Cantor Set, and welcomes any insights you may have.